psychemedia/storytelling-notes/tom_tit_tot.md

 § Yule Tide Stories, p.
 170, also 312.

-II Fblkhre tfRtmc, p.
+II Folklore tfRtmc, p.
 378, ^ Cf. UsaSanfm, p.
 S}62, «i.

 ** Basque Legnds, p.
 56.

-prcttiuess made her indolent.
+prettiinss made her indolent.
 The usual incidents of the girl being offered marriage if she can do a certain amount of work within a given time, and of a witch who cornea to her aid and baigaina to complete the task if the girl can remember her name, Marie Einkitonnt in a year and a daj, follow.
-The wedding takee place, bat sadness falls upon the bride as the year end draws near, despite grand festivals held to gladden her B])irits.
+The wedding takee place, but sadness falls upon the bride as the year end draws near, despite grand festivals held to gladden her spirits.
 At one of these an old woman knocks at the door, when the servant tells her why so many feasts nro given, and the womnn says that if the lady had seen what she had seen she would laugh free enough.
-So the old woman is brought before the company and tells how she had seen an old woman leaping and bonnding from one ditch to another, and singing all the time, ** Honpa, honpa, Marie Kirikitonn, nobody will remember my name."
+So the old woman is brought before the company and tells how she had seen an old woman leaping and bounding from one ditch to another, and singing all the time, "Honpa, honpa, Marie Kirikitonn, nobody will remember my name."
 Whereupon the bride became merry-hearted, rewarded the old woman, and told the witch her name when she came for fulfilment of the bargain.

-Tracking certain common elements eastward, we have in Sagas from the Far East *, ft talc entitled*' Tlie Use of Magic Langnage,"in which a king sends his sou on trarel that he may gain all kinds of knowledge.
-The prince is accompanied by the son of his father's chief minister, who, on their return, envions at the snperior wisdom of the prince, entices him into a forest and kills him, the dying prince uttering one word Abaraschika, When the murderer reaches the palace he tells the king how the prince fell sick and died, and that he had but time to utter the above word.
-Thereupon the king summons his seers and magic ians and threatens tliom with deatli if they do not within seven days interj)rct the meaning of Abarnschika.
-The limo granted them liad wdinigh expired when a student came beckoning to them, bidding them to weep not, for he had, while sleeping beneath a tree, heard a bird telling his young ones not to cry for food, since the Khan would slay a thousand men on the morrow, because they could not tell him the meaning of Abaraschika, which was this: "My bosom friend hath enticed me into a thick grove and hath taken away
+Tracking certain common elements eastward, we have in Sagas from the Far East *, ft talc entitled*' The Use of Magic Language,"in which a king sends his sou on trarel that he may gain all kinds of knowledge.
+The prince is accompanied by the son of his father's chief minister, who, on their return, envions at the superior wisdom of the prince, entices him into a forest and kills him, the dying prince uttering one word Abaraschika, When the murderer reaches the palace he tells the king how the prince fell sick and died, and that he had but time to utter the above word.
+Thereupon the king summons his seers and magic ians and threatens them with death if they do not within seven days interject the meaning of Abarnschika.
+The limo granted them had wdinigh expired when a student came beckoning to them, bidding them to weep not, for he had, while sleeping beneath a tree, heard a bird telling his young ones not to cry for food, since the Khan would slay a thousand men on the morrow, because they could not tell him the meaning of Abaraschika, which was this: "My bosom friend hath enticed me into a thick grove and hath taken away

 • P. 167.